About the Scholarly Book Awards | Information and applications | Data collection and protection policy | FAQ | How to reach us

 Benefits of consulting a publisher

-While authors are free to apply directly to the Scholarly Book Awards, many authors find it helpful to prepare their applications with publishers who are eligible to work with us.
-As this is a highly competitive program and all Scholarly Book Awards-funded works must be published by eligible publishers, authors often find it reassuring to know that an eligible publisher is already interested in their work.
+As this is a highly competitive program, and all Scholarly Book Awards-funded works must be published by eligible publishers, authors are encouraged to prepare their applications in collaboration with an eligible publisher.
 A committed publisher can help ensure that a work is ready for submission and gather peer review reports for inclusion in the application.

-All works submitted to the Scholarly Book Awards undergo a rigorous peer review process during which at least two peer reviewers provide detailed reports.
-To ensure an unbiased evaluation, the peer reviewers must conform to the ASPP’s conflict-of-interest guidelines (within the application).
-To facilitate a thorough evaluation, peer reviewers are asked to complete a report (within the application).
+All works submitted to the Scholarly Book Awards must undergo a rigorous peer review process during which at least two peer reviewers provide detailed reports.
+To ensure an unbiased evaluation, the peer reviewers must conform to the Scholarly Book Awards’ conflict of interest guidelines (within the application).
+To facilitate a thorough evaluation, we require peer reviewers to complete a report within the application.

 Acknowledging support